Single Point of Contact (SPOC)

 The process has been created to allow those who were not in the planning stages of the application to be able to voice an opinion or make recommendations about a project, should they so desire, to eliminate the duplication of effort by more than one agency and to be a mechanism that informs the public of project activity throughout the state.

-State Clearinghouse works closely with the fourteen Regional Clearinghouses that conduct reviews of grant applications on a local level.
+State Clearinghouse works closely with the thirteen Regional Clearinghouses that conduct reviews of grant applications on a local level.

 The State Clearinghouse has the responsibility of coordinating the review of the various Public notice’s on activities that affect waterways either in or bordering the State of Arkansas, along with other activities such as land exchanges between the federal government and private landowners, the sale of government property, government facilities and surplus property and the construction of new postal facilities.